-Usually, you have your own lifetime account number called National Insurance Number (NIN) to make sure that your National Insurance contributions are correctly recorded.
-As a rule, you will receive your NIN automatically before your 16th birthday provided you live in the UK and your parents get Child Benefit for you.
+Normally, you have your own lifetime account number, which is called National Insurance Number (NIN) in order to make sure that your National Insurance contributions are properly recorded.
+Usually, you will receive your National automatically before you become 16 years old provided of course you live in the UK.

-If you do not have a National Insurance number, you should apply to Jobcentre Plus for it as soon as possible, since NIN is indispensable to start work or to set up a business as well as to claim benefits.
-Jobcentre Plus will inform you about the date, time and location of your interview and what kind of documentation is required to process your application.
+You should apply to Jobcentre Plus for a National Insurance number if you do not have it as soon as possible because National Insurance Number is indispensable to start work or to set up a business and to claim different benefits.
+Jobcentre Plus will give you the date, time and location of your interview and will let you know what kind of documents are required to process your application.

-It may take up to 12 weeks to grant your application.
-After that, you will normally receive a plastic card with your personal National Insurance Number (NIN).
+It may take even up to 12 weeks to process your application.
+When your application is accepted, you will receive a NIN card with your personal National Insurance Number.

 If you would have any problems or if you would like to discuss any issues related to your National Insurance Number (NIN), please call us on +44 (0) 20 7060 7326 or send an email to email@example.com